 Ahhhh, hamstrings.
 For some of us, it seems like they tighten up no matter what we do.
-They talk back whether we are sitting squatting, running, biking, or lifting weights.
-On the other side of the spectrum, those of us who are fairly mobile (whether naturally or through doing lots of yoga) might have little to no feeling in the backs of our legs.
-Either way, it’s time to bring these key muscles more fully online, because incorporating yoga moves that both stretch and strengthen this area will have you standing taller and moving with more grace, power, and ease in no time.
+They talk back whether we are sitting, squatting, running, biking, or lifting weights.
+On the other side of the spectrum, those of us who are fairly mobile (whether naturally or through diligence) might have little to no feeling in the backs of our legs.
+Either way, it’s time to bring these key muscles more fully online, because incorporating moves that both stretch and strengthen this area will have you standing taller and moving with more grace, power, and ease in no time.

 Setu Bandha Sarvangasana (Bridge Pose)

 Lie on your back with your knees bent and the soles of your feet planted into the ground.
 Place a yoga block between your thighs as you press down actively with your heels to help engage both your hamstrings and inner legs.
 Place your hands next to your hips.
 Press evenly into your hands and feet to lift your pelvis toward the ceiling.
 Option: Interlace your hands underneath your back as you draw your shoulder blades closer to your midline.
 Hold for 5–10 breaths.

 From Bridge Pose, you can keep or remove the block between your thighs.
 Lower your hips to the floor and then come up to seated.
 Place your palms outside of your outer hips.
 Press into your hands and feet and lift your hips and torso.
 Your shoulders will stack above your wrists.
 Straighten your arms.
 Keep pressing down into your feet, using your body weight to engage your hamstrings.
 Lengthen your sitting bones to the backs of your knees and keep your inner thighs releasing down.